Madhuresh-Fichadiya/BTech-Sem-6/Lab_03 - Count Preparation - Part 1.md

 # Count Preparation - Part 1

 ## Overview
 This guide provides instructions for modifying the database and API to include the count of cities in each state.
-The changes include updating a stored procedure, adding a new field to the CityModel, and updating the StateRepository for API integration.
+The changes include updating a stored procedure, adding a new field to the StateModel, and updating the StateRepository for API integration.

 ---

 ## Step 1: Alter the Stored Procedure
-Update the stored procedure to include the city count for each state.
+Update the stored procedure to include the State count for each state.

 ```sql
 ALTER PROCEDURE [dbo].[PR_LOC_State_SelectAll]